alexa-samples/skill-sample-python-fact/instructions/1-voice-user-interface.md

 1. From the **Alexa Developer Console** select the **Create Skill** button near the top-right of the list of your Alexa Skills.

-1. Give your new skill a **Name**, for example, 'High Low Game'.
+1. Give your new skill a **Name**, for example, 'Space Facts'.
 This is the name that will be shown in the Alexa Skills Store, and the name your users will refer to.

 1. Select the Default Language.
 This tutorial will presume you have selected 'English (US)'.